dinde451/jarr.d1/Jarulfs_Guide.md

 <td>Skeleton</td>
 <td>n/a</td>
 <td>n/a</td>
-<td>Will create a random skeleton of those present on the same dlvl.</td>
+<td>Will create a random skeleton of those, if any, present on the same level.</td>
 </tr>
 <tr class="even">
 <td>Ring of Fire</td>